sumobits/sumobits-restaurant/README.md

 ## This repository consists of two projects client and server.

 ### Server
-Node.js providing APIs to access
+Node.js server using Express to provide APIs to access provided resaurant listings.

 **Usage**
 - Prerequisit